 EDI Mapping App Case Study

-Team: Me as sole designer w/ PM point of contact
+Team: Me as sole designer

 Focus: Full design process from research to execution